ulloaluis/bart-api-wrapper-python/README.md

     arrive(), depart(), fare(), sched_help(), holiday(), routesched(), scheds(), special(), stnsched()

-Also, there is thorough documentation. writing
+Also, there is thorough documentation.
+The following...

        help(classname.methodname)
        help(classname)

-will give you all of the necessary details about a method or class.
+...will give you all of the necessary details about a method or class.

 ## Methods